ElectronicStructureLibrary/escdf-specifications/README.rst

    :target: http://escdf-specs.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

-This projects gathers the working documents used to design the specifications of the Electronic Structure Common Data Format (ESCDF), an initiative of the Electronic Structure Library (ESL) Contributors.
+This project gathers the working documents used to design the specifications of the Electronic Structure Common Data Format (ESCDF), an initiative of the Electronic Structure Library (ESL) Contributors.